dream-aim-deliver/kernel-planckster/README.md

 | Postgres   | 0.0.0.0:5432          | development |
 | Adminer UI | http://localhost:8080 | development |

+FastAPI provides the Swagger UI at `http://localhost:8000/docs` to manually test the API endpoints, and the ReDoc UI at `http://localhost:8000/redoc` for a documentation view of the endpoints.
 In development mode, you can access `Adminer interface` at `http://localhost:8080` to check the database.
 The credentials are:

 ```